david-domz/mockallan/README.md

 Please submit feedback, ideas and bug reports by [creating an issue](https://github.com/david-domz/mockallan/issues) or [startint a new discussion](https://github.com/david-domz/mockallan/discussions).

-Feel free to give this repository a ⭐ if you find it helpful.

 ## License

 This project is licensed under the terms of the MIT license.